Salim-Miloudi/STLR-Automation-Tool/README.md

 * **Automated Web Interaction**: Navigates the company's Inventory Management System to configure and assign machines.
 * **Data Processing**: Reads and processes machine and hard drive data directly from a user-provided Excel file.
-* **Workflow Automation**: Configures machine specifications (e.g., CPU, device type) and assigns them to the correct palette.
+* **Workflow Automation**: Configures machine specifications (e.g., CPU, device type) and assigns them to the correct pallet.
-* **Palette Verification**: Includes a feature for users to quickly verify the contents of a palette before shipping.
+* **Pallet Verification**: Includes a feature for users to quickly verify the contents of a pallet before shipping.
 * **Intuitive User Interface**: A simple GUI allows employees to easily select files and initiate the automation process.

 ---